Chronic dog barking is one of the most annoying issues dog owners face.

 The problems start to happen when the dog does not stop barking, even if corrected.
 Some chronic barkers will not stop even if removed from the room and will continue to bark even if placed outside.

-Remember that to a dog all attention is good, even if it is negative.
-Therefore when a dog is bored, lacks attention and then barks and gets yelled at, he or she quickly learns that barking gets human attention, which is just what he or she wants.
+Remember that to a dog, all attention is good, even if it is negative.
+Therefore when a dog is bored, lacks attention, or has too much pent up energy, and then barks and gets yelled at, he or she quickly learns that barking gets human attention, which is just what he or she wants.

-Once this pattern has been established it is more difficult to correct.
-That’s why your best bet is to catch — and stop the behavior early before it develops into a chronic dog barking problem.
+Once this pattern has been established, it is more difficult to correct.
+That’s why your best bet is to catch — and stop the bad dog behavior early before it develops into a chronic dog barking problem.
+But the good news is you can teach your dog not to bark.

 Break the dog barking habit early

-Puppies are often very cute when they bark and owners do little to correct the barking.
-Once they become a bit older the problem becomes more annoying, but by then the behavior is established.
+Puppies are often adorable when they bark, and owners do little to correct the barking.
+Once they become a bit older, the problem becomes more annoying, but by then, the excessive barking behavior is established.
 If you want to have a watchdog consider using the following method:

 1. When the stranger comes to the house or yard and the puppy or dog barks, immediately praise the puppy.
-After one or two barks say “Enough” or “Stop” and then immediately give them a toy or chew item to distract them from barking.
+After one or two barks, say “Enough” or “Stop” and then quickly give them a toy or chew item to distract them from barking.
 As soon as they take the toy, praise them for stopping and provide attention for quiet behavior.

 If the puppy or dog continues to bark and doesn’t take a toy, consider giving them a food treat.
 Again, praise as soon as the dog is quiet after you have given the verbal command.